barstoolbluz/xplatform-cli-tools/README.md

 - Git does not cache credentials by default, but some configurations store credentials in plaintext.

 This environment mitigates these attack vectors by:
-1. Fetching credentials from 1Password at runtime;
+1. Fetching credentials from 1Password at runtime
-2. Injecting them via environment variables in ephemeral subshells;
+2. Injecting them via environment variables in ephemeral subshells
-3. Ensuring credentials exist only for the duration of the command;
+3. Ensuring credentials exist only for the duration of the command
-4. Preventing unencrypted credentials from persisting on disk.
+4. Preventing unencrypted credentials from persisting on disk

 ## How It Works